-The purpose of the ROYA program is to promote resiliency, help youth develop their full potentials, and train the future leaders.
+The purpose of the ROYA program is to promote resiliency, help youth develop their full potentials, and train our future leaders.
 The ROYA program helps these youth build their self-esteem and confidence, develop more effective communication and coping skills, and repair family relationships.
-Participating youth also learn to set goals and get the individualized support they need to stay in school, finish high school or get a GED, enroll in college, and, ultimately, become productive citizens and community leaders.
+Participating youth also learn to set goals and get the individualized support they need to stay in school, finish high school or get their GED, enroll in college, and, ultimately, become productive citizens and community leaders.

-Full time case management
+Full time case management.

-Weekly individual therapy sessions
+Weekly individual therapy sessions.

-Weekly mother and child bonding program
+A weekly mother and child bonding program.

 Our goal is to provide needed resources, mentoring, and support to end the cycle of trauma which causes violence, sexual exploitation and alcohol and drug abuse among underprivileged youth from refugee and immigrant families in East and West Oakland.